seoha376/myrepos/README.md

 # OSS

-helo! this is a my repsitory!
+hello! this is a my repsitory!

+This content is practicing of using git and guthub.